 Sealing Molars: Five Benefits For Your Child

 Sealants can be applied to the molars and premolars at a young age, soon after the permanent teeth erupt.
-This usually occurs between the ages of 5 and 7 years when the first permanent molars erupt, or between the ages of 11 and 14 when the second permanent molars arrive, according to the National Institute of Dental and Craniofacial Research.
-Dental sealants are quick, painless and easy to apply, and they protect the teeth early in your child's life before they've begun to sustain natural wear from years of use.
+This usually occurs between the ages of 5 and 7 when the first permanent molars erupt.
+Then, between 11 and 14, the second permanent molars arrive.
+Dental sealants are quick, painless, and easy to apply, and they protect the teeth early in your child's life before they've begun to sustain natural wear from years of use.

-Many people with otherwise healthy teeth have grooves and hollows on the surfaces of their back teeth, which help to grind food for the purposes of digestion.
+Many people with otherwise healthy teeth have grooves and hollows on the surfaces of their back teeth, which help to grind food for digestion.
 Sealing these molars helps by smoothing out these pits and fissures, making it difficult for food to stick and cause decay.

-When you don't seal your child's molars, the food particles that attach to these teeth are often difficult to remove through typical home care.
-Any missed particles can result in the development and buildup of plaque on and between the surfaces of their teeth.
-Plaque is a sticky, colorless film that constantly forms in your mouth.
-Not only can you protect the surfaces of the back teeth with sealants, but the material responds well when rinsing with mouthwashes such as Colgate Total® Advanced Pro-Shield™, which has antibacterial properties to remove any missed particles that continue to form plaque.
+When you don't seal your child's molars, the food particles attached to these teeth are often difficult to remove through regular home care.
+Any missed particles can result in plaque buildup on and between the surfaces of their teeth.
+Biofilm is a sticky, colorless film that constantly forms in your mouth.
+Not only can you protect the surfaces of the back teeth with sealants, but the material responds well when rinsing with mouthwashes with antibacterial properties to remove any missed particles that continue to form plaque.

-Molar sealants act as a barrier to protect the enamel from plaque and acids, as explained by the American Dental Association (ADA).
+Molar sealants act as a barrier to protect the enamel from plaque and acids.
 Plaque contains bacteria, which accumulates over time and can result in multiple problems.
 These include: